-Take a morning walk along the St. John’s River in Sanford, an easy 30-minute drive north of Orlando.
+Take a morning walk along the St. John’s River in Sanford, an easy 30-minute drive north of Orlando in Central Florida

 On our road trip from Charlotte NC to Miami, the third stop (after Charleston and Savannah) was St. Augustine, Florida.
 Established in 1565, it’s the oldest continuously settled city in the US.
 It’s also a fun tourist town with its shops and restaurants and inns.

 St. Augustine – Central Florida

 You can do a bit of history here, too.

 Here’s Delia in front of the González-Alvarez house, supposedly The Oldest House on the continent.
 Beginning about 1650 a series of thatched wooden structures occupied this property when owned by the Spanish.
 Later, British and American owners added a second story.